How to Turn Your Pet Hobby Into a Business Venture

 4. Establish Competitive Rates

-Be sure you are charging a price that is in line with a similar product or service providers in your geographical area.
+Be sure you are charging a price that is in line with a similar product or service provider in your geographical area.
 An easy way to determine that is to call around for quotes or check out a competitor’s retail or web location.
 You don’t want to be overpriced or underpriced for the local market.

 If it is a web-based business, compare your prices with major competitors in your specific niche market.
 For example, a gourmet pet food business should compare prices with other gourmet vendors, not big-box pet food stores.